 Previously called "letter of permission".
 An official document granting prior approval to take a course from another university for credit at the Mount.
-Forms are from the Registrar's and Deans' Offices.
+Forms are available online at msvu.ca/regofficeforms.

 Bursary

 A monetary grant based on demonstrated financial need.